danielnelson37/problem-set-2_1/fellow-submissions/devonte-duncan.md

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?

    Truthy and falsy are the inherent boolean values of things in JavaScript.
-A truthy type is inherently true.
-While a falsy type is inherently false.
+A truthy type always evaluates to true.
+While a falsy type always evaluates to false.

    Here are the six falsy values:
    - null